Owl Pest Control

 The data controller is Owl Pest Control Ltd. You can write to us at: Unit 19, Tallaght Business Centre, Whitestown Road, Tallaght, Dublin 24.
 You can email us at: email@example.com

-In accordance with the General Data Protection Regulation (GDPR), Owl Pest Control have implemented this privacy information notice to inform you, our current and former clients (Services, Products online and Trade Counter), of the types of data we process about you.
+In accordance with the General Data Protection Regulation (GDPR), Owl Pest Control has implemented this privacy information notice to inform you, our current and former clients (Services, Products online and Trade Counter), of the types of data we process about you.
 We also include within this notice the reasons for processing your data, the lawful basis that permits us to process it, how long we keep your data for and your rights regarding your data.

 We are a Data Controller of the personal data that you supply to us under your contract with us.